MIT 6.033 CSE Networking

 Our goal for network is efficiency and fairness.
 Considering both A and B are sending data to R1, and R1 is forwarding to R2, so the bottleneck link is the link between R1 and R2.
 When the bottleneck link is "full", we call the network is fully utilized (efficient).
 When A and B are sending at the same rate, we call the network is fair.

-The red line(A + B = bandwidth) is the efficiency line, and the blue line(A = B) is the fairness line.
+) is the fairness line.
 Initially, the dot is below the red line, meaning network is underutilized.
 And eventually, A and B will come to oscillate around the fixed point, shown as purple point, which means the network is both efficient and fair.

 We use slow-start, AIMD (Additive Increase Multiplicative Decrease), and fast retransmit/fast recovery algorithms to dynamically adjust the window size to deal with congestion.
 At the start of the connection, slow-start algorithm will double the windows size on every RTT.
-Upon reaching the threshold, the AIDM algorithm will increase the congestion window (cwnd) by one segment per RTT, and decrease cwnd by half upon detecting timeout.
-However, if a single packet is lost, fast retransmit/fast recovery algorithm will send three duplicate ACKs to the receiver before RTO expires.
+Upon reaching the threshold, the AIDM algorithm will increase the congestion window (cwnd

 In-network Resource Management